KAMADO-999/Amazon-Clone/README.md

 **Happy Coding! 🚀**

-*Made by Aditya Srivastava for beginners learning web development*
+*Made with ❤️ for beginners learning web development*